2019 Monster Energy NASCAR Cup Series

-Busch then went on to win the championship after winning at the season finale at Homestead.
+Busch then went on to win the championship after winning the season finale at Homestead.
 It was his second championship and the first he won after competing in all 36 races during the season, after his injury in 2015 sidelined him for the first 11 races of that season.
 Busch had won four of the first 14 races of the season, before enduring a 21-race winless streak.
 His early-season success did give him plenty of playoff points and carried him through the Round of 8 at the expense of 2018 champion Logano on points.

 The other members of the Championship 4 all qualified through wins in the semifinal phase.
 Those were Martin Truex Jr., Kevin Harvick and Denny Hamlin, who finished in that order among the title contenders at Homestead.
 Truex and Harvick had finished second and third also in the 2018 title race.
 Reigning champion Logano ended up fifth in the overall standings.
 Hamlin, while missing out on the title, was the Daytona 500 winner.
 Joe Gibbs Racing and Toyota had three of the four title contenders and won 19 of the 36 races.
 Alex Bowman and Justin Haley obtained their first career victories, whereas Daniel Hemric won Rookie of the Year honors.
 Seven-time Series Champion Jimmie Johnson would miss the Playoffs for the first time since its inception in 2004 after fifteen consecutive appearances.

 The 2019 season was the last full-time season for drivers David Ragan and Paul Menard, who each retired after twelve years of racing full-time in the Cup Series.
-It was also inadvertently the last season to feature Chicagoland Speedway.
+It was also inadvertently the last season to feature Chicagoland Speedway until 2026.
 After having its event cancelled in 2020 due to the COVID-19 pandemic, the track was dropped from the schedule for 2021.